Dweaver309/nanoFrameworkFirmwareUpdate/README.md

   - Toggle the devices power
   - Thats all we are done!

-  # How To Create a STMicroelectronics Microcontrollers Firmware .dfu file
+  # How To Create a .dfu file

 To manually flash firmware using ST DFUSE tools, get a copy of ST DFUSE tools.
 Search for STSW-STM32080